dunndealpro/project-1-Blackjack/planningdoc.md

 - all other cards are worth their number(ie 3 of spades = 3)

 ## Rules
-- Betting happens before the deal
+- betting happens before the deal

-- Each player and the dealer is dealt two cards.
+- each player and the dealer is dealt two cards.
     - players cards are dealt face up while the dealers second card is dealt faced down

-- **Blackjack** occurs when a player's first two cards are an ace and card worth 10, giving 21.
+- **blackjack** occurs when a player's first two cards are an ace and card worth 10, giving 21.
-    -if the dealers face up card is a 10 card or an ace, dealer checks face down card for a **Blackjack** -if the dealer does not have **Blackjack** the player automatically wins and player wins one and half times their betted amount
+    -if the dealers face up card is a 10 card or an ace, dealer checks face down card for a **blackjack** -if the dealer does not have **blackjack** the player automatically wins and player wins one and half times their betted amount
-    -if the dealer also has **Blackjack**, it is revealed and this is a tie or a draw, and the player receives his bet back.
+    -if the dealer also has **blackjack**, it is revealed and this is a tie or a draw, and the player receives his bet back.
     -if not a black jack, dealer's face down card is left face down until it is the dealer's turn -dealer plays last